-It would be good if you brought a painting that you like with you.
+It would be good if you had brought a painting that you like with you.
 You will be using it as an inspiration for your new artwork.
 It is because when you are painting something you like or are familiar with, you will enjoy painting it and you’ll be successful with that painting.
-As a sample you can use a photography, illustration from a book or print of your favourite painting.
-The theme of your painting can be landscape, portrait, copy of a famous painting, photo from your vacation or an old family picture.
+As a sample, you can use a photo, illustration from a book or print of your favorite painting.
+The theme of your painting can be landscape, portrait, a copy of a famous painting, photo from your vacation or an old family picture.
 Your painting can be focused on detail or you can paint the whole picture.
-We recommend you to bring the picture printed on a paper, as it is much better way to work than by looking at a phone or tablet.
+We recommend you to bring the picture printed on a paper, as it is a much better way to work than by looking at a phone or tablet.

 - 10:00 – introduction and meeting the participants

 - 12:00 to 1:00 p.m. – lunch break